-RESOLUTION NO. 19-1 ON CONFORMITY WITH THE CLEAN AIR ACT OZONE
+RESOLUTION NO. 19-1 CONFORMITY WITH THE CLEAN AIR ACT OZONE

-WHEREAS, the Southeastern Connecticut Council of Governments is required to submit an Air Quality Conformity Statement to the U.S. Federal Highway Administration (FHWA) and to the U.S. Environmental Protection Administration (EPA) in accordance with the final conformity rule promulgated by EPA (40 CFR 51 and 93) when adopting an annual Transportation Improvement Program or when effecting a significant revision of the region's Transportation Plan; and
+WHEREAS, the Southeastern Connecticut Council of Governments is required to submit an Air Quality Conformity Statement to the US Federal Highway Administration (FHWA) and to the US Environmental Protection Agency (EPA) in accordance with the final conformity rule promulgated by EPA (40 CFR 51 and 93) when adopting an annual Transportation Improvement Program (TIP) or when effecting a significant revision of the Metropolitan Transportation Plan (MTP); and

-WHEREAS, Title 42, Section 7506(3)(A) states that conformity of transportation plans and programs will be demonstrated if: (1) the plans and programs are consistent with recent estimates of mobile source emissions; (2) the plans and programs provide for the expeditious implementation of certain transportation control measures; and (3) the plans and program contribute to annual emissions reductions consistent with the Clean Air Act of 1977, as amended; and
+WHEREAS, Title 42, Section 7506 (3) (A) states that conformity of transportation plans and programs will be demonstrated if:

+- 1. the plans and programs are consistent with recent estimates of mobile source emissions; - 2. the plans and programs provide for the expeditious implementation of certain transportation control measures; - 3. the plans and programs contribute to annual emissions reductions consistent with the Clean Air Act of 1977, as amended; and

-WHEREAS, it is the opinion of the Southeastern Connecticut Council of Governments that the plans and programs approved today, March 20, 2019 and submitted to FHWA and EPA conform to the requirements of Title 42, Section 7506(3)(A) as interpreted by EPA (40 CFR 51 and 93); and
+WHEREAS, it is the opinion of the Southeastern Connecticut Council of Governments that the plans and programs approved today, March 20, 2019 and submitted to FHWA and EPA conform to the requirements of Title 42, Section 7506 (3) (A) as interpreted by EPA (40 CFR 51 and 93); and

-WHEREAS, the State of Connecticut has elected to assess conformity in the Greater Connecticut Ozone Marginal Nonattainment Area (Litchfield, Hartford, Tolland, New London and Windham Counties), and the Connecticut Department of Transportation has jointly assessed the impact of all transportation plans and programs in these Ozone Nonattainment areas (Ozone and PM2.5 Air Quality Conformity Determination February 2019); and
+WHEREAS, The State of Connecticut has elected to assess conformity in the Greater Connecticut Ozone Marginal Nonattainment area (Litchfield, Hartford, Tolland, New London and Windham Counties) and the Connecticut Department of Transportation has jointly assessed the impact of all transportation plans and programs in this Ozone Nonattainment areas (Ozone and PM2.5 Air Quality Conformity Determination February 2019); and

-WHEREAS, the Connecticut Department of Transportation's assessment (above) has found that plans and programs jointly meet mobile source emission's guidelines advanced by EPA pursuant to Section 7506(3)(A).
+WHEREAS, The Connecticut Department of Transportation's assessment (above) has found that plans and programs jointly meet mobile source emission's guidelines advanced by EPA pursuant to Section 7506 (3) (A).